Can dogs eat celery?

 Now that you know whether celery is safe for your dogs or not, let’s dive into a few cool facts about this vegetable.

-- The production and cultivation of celery is said to have started 3000 years ago in the Mediterranean
+- The production and cultivation of celery are said to have started 3000 years ago in the Mediterranean

 - In ancient Greece, celery used to be given to winners of athletic competitions as a reward.